 right-click on the Album and select Set as Capture Collection or use this option in the File menu (on Mac)

 - make the captures go into the Capture Collection

 in the Next Capture Location tool, Collection field, select Capture Collection

-Please note that if you have setup a Capture Collection the captures will always show up under the Recent Captures section.
+Please note that if you have set up a Capture Collection the captures will always show up under the Recent Captures section as well.

 More details on Catalogs can be found in Catalogs Explained and consecutive posts.

 When you connect your camera to your computer, switch it on and start Capture One, you see the camera listed in the Camera tool, with the main settings in a copy of the camera’s LCD display.

 I now focus on the biggest circle, the capture button.
 It triggers the shutter of your camera remotely.
 Note that during image transfer, an orange circle is briefly visible around the button.

 The smaller circle at the left of the shutter button is for live view.
 I will discuss that later.